devmike01/PageStepIndicator/README.md

             android:layout_height="wrap_content"/>
 ```

-- Setup a pager adapter
+- Setup a pager adapter by extending `FragmentStatePagerAdapter` or `FragmentPagerAdapter`.

-- Add the adapter to the PageStepIndicator.
+- Add the adapter to your viewpager and pass it to `PageStepIndicator` by calling a handy method `setupWithViewPager(ViewPager)`.

 That's all.
 You can customize it the way you want.